-For the year ended 31 December 2020 Note 2020 2019

-In millions of EUR ("MEUR")

-FINANCING ACTIVITIES

-Proceeds from loans received 25 807 1,056

-Repayment of borrowings 25

-1 7 (996) (1,612)

-Proceeds from bonds issued 25 500 1,170

-Repayment of bonds issued 25 (750) (499)

-Finance fees paid from repayment of borrowings and bond issue (4) (13)

-Payment of lease liability 31 (14) (13)

-Loans provided to non-controlling shareholders as a prepayment for a dividend (270) (340)

-Dividends paid (1,234) (494)

-Cash flows from (used in) financing activities (1,961) (745)

-Net increase (decrease) in cash and cash equivalents 36 258

-Cash and cash equivalents at beginning of the year 674 416

-Effect of exchange rate fluctuations on cash held (1) -

-Cash and cash equivalents at end of the year 709 674
+2020 2019 Note INVESTING ACTIVITIES Received dividends 2 Loans provided to the other entities (30)(3) Proceeds (outflows) from sale (settlement) of financial instruments 15 Acquisition of property, plant and equipment, investment property and 16, 17 (209)(220)intangible assets Purchase of emission rights 17 (53)(54) Proceeds from sale of emission rights 2 7 Proceeds from sale of property, plant and equipment, investment property and 3 other intangible assets Acquisition of associates and joint ventures (1) Acquisition of subsidiaries and special purpose entities, net of cash acquired Net cash inflow from disposal of subsidiaries and special purpose entities 965 Increase in participation in existing subsidiaries, special purpose entities, joint-(1) ventures and associates.
+Interest received 694 Cash flows from (used in) investing activities (261)FINANCING ACTIVITIES Proceeds from loans received 25 1,056 Repayment of borrowings 25 (996)(1,612)Proceeds from bonds issued 25 500 1,170 Repayment of bonds issued 25 (750)(499)(13) Finance fees paid from repayment of borrowings and bond issue (4) Payment of lease liability 31 (14) (13)Loans provided to non-controlling shareholders as a prepayment for a dividend (340)(270)Dividends paid (1,234)(494)Cash flows from (used in) financing activities (1,961) (745) Net increase (decrease) in cash and cash equivalents 36 258 Cash and cash equivalents at beginning of the year 674 416 Effect of exchange rate fluctuations on cash held

-The notes presented on pages 9 to 109 form an integral part of these consolidated financial statements.
+The notes presented on pages 60 to 187 form an integral part of these consolidated financial statements.